perfectyorg/perfecty-push-docs/README.md

 ## License

-Licensed under the MIT License, Copyright © 2020-present Greg Bergé.
+Licensed under the MIT License, Copyright © 2021-present Rowinson Gallego.

 See [LICENSE](./LICENSE) for more information.